How do I access the Special Collections?

 Staff and students of the University of Manchester are automatically registered as Special Collections readers.
 Library membership is also open to everyone over the age of 16.

-Our Special Collections Loans policy is available to download as a PDF.
+Our Special Collections Access Policy is available to download as a PDF.

 Find out how to use the Special Collections Reading Rooms.
 One is located at The Rylands Library, in the city centre.
 The other is at the Main Library on the Oxford Road campus.